 - Restaurant food

-Excessive amounts of sodium can be found hiding in many different foods, and that’s why it’s important to check labels and look at nutrition information when eating out.
-Drinking more water also helps flush extra fluid from your body and prevents dehydration.
+Excessive amounts of sodium can be found in many different foods, so if you’re concerned about your vein health, it’s important to check labels, and look at nutritional information when eating out.
+Drinking more water also helps to flush fluid from the body, and of course, keeps you hydrated!

-Bisphenol (BPA) is a chemical found in hard plastics that are known to mimic the effects of estrogen.
-Estrogen has been linked to an increased risk of spider veins and may also be related to high blood pressure.
-Many food and drink containers are made using BPA which can seep into the food or drink, especially when exposed to heat.
-To avoid consuming BPA, choose only plastic containers that specifically state they are BPA-free, or alternatives such as glass, porcelain or stainless steel.
-Avoid using plastic dishes when warming food in the microwave and use glass storage containers when storing food in the refrigerator.
+Bisphenol (BPA) is a chemical found in hard plastics that is known to mimic the effects of estrogen.
+Estrogen has been linked to an increased risk of spider veins!
+Many food and drink containers are made using BPA which can seep into the food or drink, especially when exposed to heat or left in the sun.
+To avoid consuming BPA, try to choose plastic containers that specifically say they are BPA-free on them.
+You can also look into sustainable alternatives such as glass, porcelain, or stainless steel bottles for drinking water.
+Avoid using plastic plates or dishes when warming food in the microwave, and use glass storage containers or glass Tupperware when storing food in the refrigerator.

-If you’re currently experiencing the symptoms of poor vein health, such as spider veins, varicose veins, chronic venous insufficiency or other vein problems, contact Gilvydis Vein Clinic.
-We offer individualized treatments plans based on your unique needs.
+If you’re currently experiencing the symptoms of poor vein health, such as spider veins, varicose veins, chronic venous insufficiency, or other vein problems, contact Gilvydis Vein Clinic in Geneva or Sycamore.
+We offer individualized treatment plans based on your unique needs.
 While eating the proper diet is important for vein health and the overall health of your body, letting existing vein problems go untreated leads to more serious problems in the future.
 Gilvydis Vein Clinic specializes in treating vein disease and uses the most up-to-date treatment methods, such as ultrasound vein mapping, endovenous laser ablation (EVLA), and sclerotherapy.
 Contact Gilvydis Vein Clinic today to request a free screening.